antoniocr010/vue-movie/README.md

 1.Get your Token and API-Key=? at https://www.themoviedb.org/ and the authentication token
 2.add auth token in services folder
-3.Run npm run serve to start the web application
+3. Run npm run serve to start the web application